brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 The `--acount-name demo-account` flag is saying halyard should use the `demo-account` you just configured to deploy Spinnaker.
 It's here that you could set a different account if you were using separate clusters for your apps and Spinnaker.

-#### Configuring External Storage for Spinnaker
+#### Configuring External Storage

-When you change your application's setting and pipelines, Spinnaker persists that in an external storage.
+When you change your application's setting and pipelines, Spinnaker persists that in external storage.
 Several providers are supported out of the box, like Amazon S3, Google Cloud Storage, and Azure Storage.
 You can see the updated list of supported storage solutions in the [Spinnaker docs](https://spinnaker.io/setup/install/storage/#supported-storage-solutions).

 In this example, I'll use Amazon S3.